-The desire to start homesteading is so wonderful.
-At the same time it can be completely overwhelming.
-It can be hard to know when to start or even how to start.
-I have compiled a list of my top 9 tips for getting started homesteading.
-I hope they will help and encourage you on your way.
+How to start homesteading?
+This is a question that starts burning in the heart of many.
+Sometimes the thought can be completely overwhelming.
+It can be hard to know when to start or even how to start homesteading.
+I have some tips to help you get started and I hope they will encourage you on your way.

 1- Mindset and Heart